Living in an affordable beach house in Portugal is far simpler than you think! Read more to discover the cost of living in the Algarve.

 The beauty of the Algarve region lies in its diversity.
 There are regions in the Faro district that are a lot more expensive than the rest.
 But, there’s something for everyone.
 You’ll find a millionaire living right next to an average-income family, enjoying life in the most beautiful ways.

-The Algarve is a growing economy with an influx of tourists, out of which many decide to stay.
+The Algarve is a growing economy with an influx of tourists, many of whom decide to stay.
 Due to the rising demand for property, the Algarve is known to be the second most expensive region in Portugal.
 Living in Lisbon is still the most costly, with due credit to technological hubs and exceptional facilities.

 What is the cost of living in the Algarve for expats?